jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Windows.md

 1. **Run Jamulus**.
 Now you should be able to use Jamulus just like any other application.
 1. **Set up your sound card**.
 When you're done, you need to set up your audio hardware.
 And if you are using ASIO4ALL, have a look at how to set that up below.

-_You are not permitted to redistribute this binary without acquiring a [licence agreement from Steinberg](https://www.steinberg.net/developers/)._
+_Please note that you are not permitted to redistribute this binary without acquiring a [licence agreement from Steinberg](https://www.steinberg.net/developers/)._

 ***